Key Takeaways from the DORA Report 2025: How AI is Reshaping Software Development Metrics and Team Performance

 Historically, context switching has been viewed negatively and linked to reduced focus.

 Good news from the DORA Report AI: Survey data found no correlation between AI adoption and increased burnout or friction.
-Stress indicators remained neutral, hovering around zero, despite the measurably increased workload complexity.
+Stress indicators remained neutral despite the measurably increased workload complexity.
+That finding is notable and worth taking seriously.

 The AI amplifier effect and seven critical capabilities